- About JCG

 - Ensure that staff and students have received sufficient information, instruction and training to handle these substances.

-- Ensure that all staff working with chemicals can demonstrate competencies with regard to safe systems of work.
+- Ensure that all staff working with chemicals can demonstrate competencies regarding safe systems of work.

 - Monitor the implementation and effectiveness of control measures.